t3brightside/pagelist/README.md

 - Custom page types for articles, events and products
 - List of sub pages
 - List of selected pages
-- List of pages in category
+- Category filtering
 - Set start from, limit and sort options
-- Enable pagination with items per page
+- Pagination with items per page
 - Dedicated page types for news, events and products
 - Connection to ext:[Personnel][863416d1] for authors and contact persons
 - ext:Personnel fields can be enabled/disabled per page type